Why Use a Binder to Store Embellishments

 Judy Larson's Why Use a Binder to Store Embellishments - , Store Wire Jewelry, , using a binder for storage

-The only drawback to the system for me is that larger beads and larger packages of beads easily slip out the top of the pockets if the binder is tipped the wrong way.
+The only drawback: larger beads or bulkier packages can slip out of the pocket tops if the binder is tilted the wrong way.

 Judy Larson's Why Use a Binder to Store Embellishments - , Store Wire Jewelry, , storage